 The Company determines if an arrangement is a lease at inception.
 Operating and finance leases are presented in the Company's consolidated balance sheet as right-of-use assets from leases, current lease liabilities and long-term lease liabilities.
 Certain of the Company's lease agreements contain renewal options; however, the Company does not recognize right-of-use assets or lease liabilities for renewal periods unless it is determined that the Company is reasonably certain of renewing the lease at inception or when a triggering event occurs.
-As the Company's leases do not provide an implicit rate, the Company estimated the incremental borrowing rate in calculating the present value of the lease payments using an estimate of the Company's collateralized borrowing rate for debt with a similar term.
+As the Company's leases do not provide an implicit rate, the Company's collateralized borrowing rate for debt with a similar term.
 The Company has utilized its incremental borrowing rate based on the long-term borrowing costs of comparable companies in the biotechnology industry.
 Since the Company elected to account for each lease component and its associated non-lease components as a single combined lease component, all contract consideration was allocated to the combined lease component.
 Some of the Company's lease agreements contain rent escalation clauses (including index-based escalations).
 For operating leases, the Company recognizes the minimum rental expense on a straight-line basis based on the fixed components of a lease arrangement.
-The Company will amortize this expense over the term of the lease beginning with the lease commencement date.
+The Company will amortize this expense over the term of the lease beginning with the lease component date.
 Variable lease components represent amounts that are not fixed in nature and are not tied to an index or rate and are recognized as incurred.